-Program revenues increased due an increased share of operating costs charged back to member agencies during the year.
-Program expenses increased due to an increase to employee costs, professional services, and expenses associated with pensions and other postemployment benefits, adjusted for changes to assumptions such as the discount rate and inflation.
+Program revenues decreased due a decreased share of operating costs charged back to member agencies during the year.
+Program expenses decreased due to a decrease to employee costs and professional services.
 See Note 4 and Note 5 for information related to LAFCO's benefit plans.